robin-hartmann/template-node-ts/README.md

 # 📄 template-node-ts

-Template for creating Node.js apps with TypeScript - transpiled to JavaScript
+Project Template for creating Node.js apps with TypeScript - transpiled to JavaScript

 ## ⭐ Features